Atlas-Authority/marketing-automation/docs/ENGINE.md

 The following logic all runs on each Related License Set.

-During this phase, run the engine with `--loglevel=detailed` to see what events and actions are generated.
-(In the future, we may output them to the data/our dir also.)
+During this phase, generated events and actions are saved for inspection in data/out/deal-generator.txt.
+Examining this file after a local run will help make sense of what this phase is doing and how it works.

 #### Generating Events